haraka/haraka.github.io/manual/Outbound.md

 * `received_header`

 Default: "Haraka outbound".
-This text is attached as a `Received` header to all outbound mail just before it is queued.
+If this text is any string except *disabled*, the string is attached as a `Received` header to all outbound mail just before it is queued.

 * `connect_timeout`